Why National Cybersecurity Awareness Month?

 This article applies to: National Cybersecurity Awareness Month

 October is National Cybersecurity Awareness Month (NCSAM), an annual campaign to raise awareness and ensure that everyone has the resources they need to stay safer and more secure online.
-The National Cyber Security Alliance and the U.S. Department of Homeland Security launched NCSAM in October 2004.
-These days, the Internet touches nearly every aspect of our daily lives.
-When we all take steps to secure our connected devices and data, we all benefit.
+The National Cybersecurity Alliance and the U.S. Department of Homeland Security launched NCSAM in October 2004.
+Cybersecurity affects daily life for all of us.
+When we take steps to secure our connected devices and data, we all benefit.

-When using a laptop or other Internet-enabled device, think of the following:
+When using a laptop or any Internet-enabled device, consider the following:

-- As technology advances, so do the techniques cybercriminals use to gain access to our information.
+- As technology advances, so do the techniques cybercriminals use to gain access to your information.

 #BeCyberSmart and #CyberAware.
-You may not consider yourself a target, but everyone has valuable information sought by attackers, such as employee and customer records, bank account information, access to finances, and a point of entry into larger personal or computer networks.
-Stop.
-Think.
-Connect.
-And stay safe online.
+Remember, you may not consider yourself a target, but everyone has valuable information sought by attackers, such as employee and customer records, bank account information, access to finances, and a point of entry into larger personal or computer networks.